 top of page

 Creating Landscapes is a multi-faceted program that feeds the Meadville community's appetites in many ways.
-Founded by Jan Hyatt, a retired Dance Professor from Allegheny College, the program hosts a number of initiatives such as the community garden that brings members together from soil to plate, summer creative arts camps for kids of all ages, and enrichment learning programs for Honors students in local middle and high schools as well as Senior Citizens.
+Founded by Prof. Jan Hyatt, a retired Dance instructor from Allegheny College, the program hosts a number of initiatives such as the community garden that brings members together in ecological activities from soil to plate.
+There have been summer creative arts camps for kids of all ages, and continuing enrichment learning programs for Honors students in local middle and high schools, as well as adult learners.

 I have been teaching classes for the Creating Landscapes middle/high school students and for adult learners since 2016.
 In our first round, we explored "Global Popular Culture" -- a journey that took us across different countries and their unique responses to global issues and events as manifested in their art and artifacts.